Renting in Gibraltar When Moving from the UK: What to Know in 2026

 What utility costs should I expect on top of rent in Gibraltar?

-Budget £80-£150/month for electricity, £20-£40 for water, and £25-£60 for internet.
-Gibraltar electricity is not cheap.
-Air conditioning in summer and heating in winter push bills up.
-Some landlords include utilities in the rent for furnished flats.
+Gibraltar electricity is not cheap, and air conditioning in summer pushes bills up.
+Some landlords include utilities in the rent for furnished flats, particularly in the short-let market.
 Confirm before signing what is and is not included.
+Gibraltar has no VAT, which reduces some everyday costs, but that saving does not flow through to utility bills directly.

 Stay in the loop